Evolution of pi^0 suppression in Au+Au collisions from sqrt(s_NN) = 39 to 200 GeV: Abstract

 \section{Abstract}

-Neutral-pion, $\pi^{0}$, spectra were measured at midrapidity ($|y|<0.35$) in Au$+$Au collisions at $\sqrt{s_{\rm_{NN}}}$ = 39 and 62.4\,GeV and compared to earlier measurements at 200\,GeV in the $1<p_T<10$\,GeV/$c$ transverse-momentum ($p_T$) range.
+Neutral-pion, $\pi^{0}$, spectra were measured at midrapidity ($|y|<0.35$) in Au$+$Au collisions at $\sqrt{s_{_{\rm NN}}}$ = 39 and 62.4\,GeV and compared to earlier measurements at 200\,GeV in transverse-momentum range of $1 < p_T < 10$\,GeV/$c$.
 The high-$p_T$ tail is well described by a power law in all cases and the powers decrease significantly with decreasing center-of-mass energy.
-The change of powers is very similar to that observed in the corresponding $p$+$p$-collision spectra.
-The nuclear-modification factors ($R_{\rm AA}$) show significant suppression and a distinct energy dependence at moderate $p_T$ in central collisions.
-At high $p_T$, $R_{\rm AA}$ is similar for 62.4 and 200\,GeV at all centralities.
-Perturbative-quantum-chromodynamics calculations that describe $R_{\rm AA}$ well at 200\,GeV, fail to describe the 39\,GeV data, raising the possibility that the relative importance of initial-state effects and soft processes increases at lower energies.
-A conclusion that the region where hard processes are dominant is reached only at higher $p_T$, is also supported by the $x_T$ dependence of the $x_T$-scaling power-law exponent.
+The change of powers is very similar to that observed in the corresponding spectra for $p$+$p$ collisions.
+The nuclear-modification factors ($R_{\rm AA}$) show significant suppression, with a distinct energy, centrality, and $p_T$ dependence.
+Above $p_T$= 7~Gev/$c$, $R_{\rm AA}$ is similar for $\sqrt{s_{_{\rm NN}}}$ = 62.4 and 200\,GeV at all centralities.
+Perturbative-quantum-chromodynamics calculations that describe $R_{\rm AA}$ well at 200\,GeV fail to describe the 39\,GeV data, raising the possibility that for the same $p_T$ region, the relative importance of initial-state effects and soft processes increases at lower energies.
+The $p_T$ range where $\pi^0$ spectra in central Au$+$Au collisions have the same power as in $p$+$p$ collisions is $\approx$~5 and 7 GeV/$c$ for $\sqrt{s_{_{\rm NN}}}$ = 200 and 62.4 ~GeV, respectively.
+For the $\sqrt{s_{_{\rm NN}}}$ = 39~GeV data, it is not clear whether such a region is reached, and the $x_T$-dependence of the $x_T$-scaling power-law exponent is very different from that observed in the $\sqrt{s_{_{\rm NN}}}$ = 62 and 200~GeV data, providing further evidence that initial-state effects and soft processes mask the in-medium suppression of hard-scattered partons to higher $p_T$ as the collision energy decreases.